ivern/NHibernate-Sidekick-Role-Provider/README.md

 ---------------------
 ### 1. Create your `Role` entity
 Create the entity responsible for persisting data between the Role Provider and your database.
-<pre><code>public class User : NHibernate.Sidekick.Security.RoleProvider.Domain.RoleBase  { }
+<pre><code>public class Role : NHibernate.Sidekick.Security.RoleProvider.Domain.RoleBase  { }
 </code></pre>

-This model assumes your `User`'s Identifier is an integer.
+This model assumes your `Role`'s Identifier is an integer.
 If this is not the case, inherit from `RoleBaseWithTypedId<TId>` instead.

 ### 2. Create your provider
 This is who unobtrusively does all the work for you.